Friday, 26 April 2013

 What is the taste of the coconut flower sugar?

-What is the texture and aroma of the coconut flower sugar?
+What is the texture and aroma of the coconut flower nectar?

 How the coconut flower nectar is collected?